GRS-DPG/GRS-Documentations/README.md

-# Welcome to the Grievance Redress System (Backend)
+# Welcome to the Grievance Redress System

 - [Authors](#authors)
 - [Features](#features)